 - 1. Claims JSA Learner Declaration required (stamped by the Job Centre) - 2.
 Claims ESA Learner Declaration required (stamped by the Job Centre) - 3.
-Claims Universal Credit + Earns less than £345 a month (individually) or £552 (joint claim) from employment. - 4.
-Claims other benefits + Earns less than £345 a month (individually) or £552 (joint claim) from employment + Wants to be employed/Progress to more sustainable employment where the learning is relevant.
+Claims Universal Credit + Earns less than £494 a month (individually) or £782 (joint claim) from employment.
+This is subject to change by Government at any time. - 4.
+Claims other benefits + Earns less than £494 a month (individually) or £782 (joint claim) from employment + Wants to be employed/Progress to more sustainable employment where the learning is relevant.
+This is subject to change by Government at any time (thresholds are as of Nov 22).